 How They Can Help

-PTSD service dogs are meant to provide a calming atmosphere of safety and security, while reducing the impact of symptoms on a person’s everyday functioning.
+PTSD service dogs are meant to provide a calming atmosphere of safety and security while reducing the impact of symptoms on a person’s everyday functioning.
 They provide affection, reassurance, comfort, and offer friendship.
-PTSD service dogs alleviate anxiety and depression, raise levels of serotonin, and decrease blood pressure.
+The dogs can help alleviate symptoms of anxiety and depression, raise levels of serotonin, and decrease blood pressure.

-PTSD service dogs are specially trained to learn alert tasks.
+They are specially trained to learn alert tasks.
 These tasks include letting a person know when someone is approaching or when blood pressure or stress hormones are rising and signaling the onset of a panic attack.
-Service dogs can also learn how to signal bystanders if an individual is experiencing distress.
+They can also learn how to signal bystanders if an individual is experiencing distress.

-PTSD service dogs learn movement tasks, which help with crowd control, physically blocking a person, or checking certain areas to alert a person that it is safe to proceed.
-PTSD service dogs can alleviate panic in crowded or highly stimulating environments by using their body to create a sense of safety.
+The dogs also learn movement tasks, which help with crowd control, physically blocking a person, or checking certain areas to alert a person that it is safe to proceed.
+They can alleviate panic in crowded or highly stimulating environments by using their body to create a sense of safety.
 The service dog may either stand in front of a person or circle around them to create personal space.
-PTSD service dogs are educated to move in a way that creates pressure on certain body parts to alleviate stress.
+In addition, they are taught to move in a way that creates pressure on certain body parts to alleviate stress.

-PTSD service dogs are educated in guide tasks, where they learn to navigate a person away from stressful or crowded places or from an identified trigger.
-A service dog can learn to help a person to safely leave a place or event when they are having a panic attack or experiencing high levels of anxiety.
+Service dogs are educated in guide tasks, where they learn to navigate a person away from stressful or crowded places or from an identified trigger.
+It can learn to help a person to safely leave a place or event when they are having a panic attack or experiencing high levels of anxiety.

-There are certain requirements to become a service dog.
-PTSD service dogs must be inherently cooperative, intuitive, and obedient.
+There are certain characteristics that dogs must have in order for them to be eligible to become PTSD dogs.
+They must be inherently cooperative, intuitive, and obedient.
 They must have a calm temperament, show low reactivity, and be perceptive in nature.
-Service dogs must start specialized training when they are a puppy and are commonly matched to specific owners to ensure success.
+Service dogs must start specialized training when they are a still puppies and are commonly matched to specific owners to ensure success.